 Since October 2017, I am part of the CFMIP Science Steering Committee

 - Brient F..
 Reducing uncertainties in climate projections with emergent constraints : Concepts, Examples and Prospects.
-In revision for Advances in Atmospheric Sciences, Preprint on EarthArXiv [PDF]
+Accepted for publication in Advances in Atmospheric Sciences, Preprint on EarthArXiv [PDF]

 - Risi C., J. Galewsky, G. Reverdin, F. Brient.
 Controls on the water vapor isotopic composition near the surface of tropical oceans and role of boundary layer mixing processes.
 Under discussion for ACP [PDF]